 Rep. Mike Noel went to extreme measures to pass his anti-polygamy bill in the legislature this year.
 HB 99 essentially “re-criminalize” polygamy after a failed legal challenge temporarily struck down portions of the statute in December 2013.

 The bill passed the Senate by one vote on the last day of the session just before midnight.

-On the House floor, Rep. Noel advanced a narrative painting all those choosing the polygamist lifestyle as child abusers, sex traffickers, welfare and tax cheats, to name a few.
-Additionally, Noel passionately stated during debate that the legislature should pass HB 99 to single out a religious minority of consenting adults because they were “not my religion”.
+On the House floor, Rep. Noel advanced a narrative classifying all individuals in plural families as "child abusers, sex traffickers, welfare and tax cheats" among other labels.
+Additionally, Noel passionately argued during debate for HB 99's passage to single out a religious minority of consenting adults because they were “not my religion”.
 Mike Noel is a member of the Church of Jesus Christ of Latter Day Saints, or mainstream Mormon Church.

 Copyright © Davis County Cooperative Society